A much needed amenity at this hotel was access to their washer dryer in the basement.

 To one side of the store were stairs leading to the basement smokers room.

-The stairs were near the restrooms and you could smell the stale smoke once you were near the doors, which wasn’t pleasant but did overpower any restroom smells so I thought that was a bit cleaver.
+The stairs were near the restrooms and you could smell the stale smoke once you were near the doors, which wasn’t pleasant but did overpower any restroom smells so I thought that was a bit clever.

 Across the street was an Australian pub, full too, there was a line to get in.
 Seemed a bit heavy on the stereotypes as khaki was the servers dress.